PubTrends

 PubTrends main page is the start point for papers analysis, several analysis options are supported.

 Citations graph is later used to compute papers graph embeddings.
-Texts of titles and abstracts are used to
+Texts of titles and abstracts are used to compute papers text embeddings.
+Combined graph and text embeddings they are used for papers similarity analysis and topics identification by clustering.

 Finally, the user gets full report covering all the aspects of analysis.